-- 2 tbsp coconut aminos or soya sauce
+- 2 tablespoon coconut aminos or soya sauce

 - 2 small spring onions / scallions sliced (10g)

-- Optional 1 tsp sesame seeds highly recommended
+- Optional 1 teaspoon sesame seeds highly recommended

-- Optional 1 tsp chilli flakes or to taste (highly recommended) 5g
+- Optional 1 teaspoon chilli flakes or to taste (highly recommended) 5g

 - In a non-stick frying pan or skillet, fry the beef on a medium heat until till cooked through.
 Approximately 5 - 6 minutes.
 Drain the fat and season with salt and pepper.